+a.
+All regular employees will be given a five (5) day leave without loss of pay for funeral services for immediate family.
+Immediate family includes:

+Husband Mother Brother Great-grandparent Wife Father Sister Great-grandchildren

+Mother-in-law Son Grandparents

+Spouse's great-grandparents Father-in-law Daughter

+Grandchild Spouse's grandparents Daughter-in-law

+Sister-in-law Brother-in-law

-All regular employees will be given a five (5) day leave without loss of a. pay for funeral services for immediate family.
-Immediate family includes: Husband Great-grandparent Mother Brother Wife Father Sister Great-grandchildren Grandparents Mother-in-law Son Spouse's great-grandparents Father-in-law Daughter Grandchild Daughter-in-law Spouse's grandparents Sister-in-law Brother-in-law b.
-Five (5) day leave for other persons will be given only if the employee b.
-Five (5) day leave for other persons will be given only if the employee is responsible for making funeral arrangements, subject to prior approval of supervisor.
+- b.
+Five (5) day leave for other persons will be given only if the employee is responsible for making funeral arrangements, subject to prior approval of supervisor. - c.

-c.
 All other funeral leave will be limited to three (3) hours with pay subject to the notification and approval of the immediate supervisor.